 There are three directly comparable categories of cause of death between the JHU experts and the Trustees.
-As an example, consider these three categories at ages 85+.
+As an example, consider these three categories at ages 85 and older.
 For cardiovascular disease, the JHU experts project an average annual rate of decline from 2009-40 of 0.5 percent for women and 0.6 percent for men.
 The Trustees' ultimate assumption for cardiovascular disease is 1.5 percent.
 For cancer, the JHU experts project an average annual rate of decline from 2009-40 of 0.4 percent for women and 0.6 percent for men.
-The Trustees' ultimate assumption for cardiovascular disease is 1.5 percent.
-For cancer, the JHU experts project an average annual rate of decline from 2009-40 of 0.4 percent for women and 0.6 percent for men.
 The Trustees' ultimate assumption for cancer is 0.5 percent.
 For respiratory disease, the JHU experts project an average annual rate of decline from 2009-40 of 0.1 percent for women and 0.4 percent for men.
-The

-Trustees' ultimate assumption for respiratory disease is 0.2 percent.
-In particular, note the similarity of expectations for the respiratory disease and cancer categories between the JHU experts and those assumed for the 2024 Trustees Report.
+The Trustees' ultimate assumption for respiratory disease is 0.2 percent.
+In particular, note the similarity of expectations for the respiratory disease and cancer categories between the JHU experts and those assumed for the 2025 Trustees Report.